ali7979/awesome-for-beginners/README.md

 ## Swift

 - [OpenFoodFacts-iOS](https://github.com/openfoodfacts/openfoodfacts-ios) _(label: help-wanted)_ <br> Collaborative, free and open database of food products from around the world.
-Scan barcode to get info or add a product
+Scan barcode to get information or add a product

 ## TypeScript